-(75) (same conditions as in (73))
+(74) (same conditions as in (73))

-FIRST GYMNAST X- WANT IX-1 PHOTO-neutral POSS- HAND.
-OTHER GYMNAST XNOT WANT IX-1 PHOTO-neutral POSS- HAND (ASL, 30, 12; 3 judgments)
+FIRST GYMNAST [X-] WANT IX-1 PHOTO-neutral POSS-HAND.
+OTHER GYMNAST [X-]

+NOT WANT IX-1 PHOTO-neutral POSS-HAND.

 => strict reading only

+(ASL, 30, 12; 3 judgments)

 Judgments are somewhat unstable in (76); the last judgment included a question about the position of the first gymnast when he had the relevant thought.
 In this last judgment of (76)a,c, there is a weak positional inference which might conceivably explain why the locative specifications can be ignored in the elided clause.